 Contact person: Nick Wood

-Trinity has seven teams of ushers that carry out the
+Trinity has six teams of ushers that carry out the

 ushering duties at worship services.
 Ushering opportunities are available for everyone -- from high-school youth, singles, couples or families.
 Additional ushers are always welcome!